 8) There are other contingencies - consult with your attorney to address your specific facts.

 Letters of intent are important to clarify the expectations of the buyer and the seller and to prevent litigation.
 Communication and understanding between the buyer and the seller is critical.

 This information is not legal advice.
-It is intended for general public only.
-Contact an attorney from The Federal Practice Group for a free consultation to address your specific legal needs.
+It is intended for the general public only.
+Contact an attorney from the Federal Practice Group for a free consultation to address your specific legal needs.